-If you have one year service or more you are entitled to College adoption pay which is 18 weeks at full pay (i.e. calculated before any salary sacrifice has been made), followed by 21 weeks at the Statutory Adoption Pay rate, followed by a maximum of 13 weeks unpaid leave.
+If you have 26 weeks’ service or more with the College, you are entitled to College adoption pay, which is 18 weeks’ at full pay (i.e. calculated before any salary sacrifice has been made), followed by 21 weeks’ at the Statutory Adoption Pay rate, followed by a maximum of 13 weeks’ unpaid leave.

 What should I do first?

-You should notify your line manager and Human Resources that you intend to take adoption leave within seven days of receiving notification that you have been matched with a child.
+You should notify your line manager and the HR Staff Hub that you intend to take adoption leave within seven days of receiving notification that you have been matched with a child.